msp-strath/three-times/content/datatypes/unions.md

 The syntax in Dafny for datatypes is the same as for records!
 :::

-In functional programming datatypes are actually known as:
+Remember that in  functional programming, datatypes are actually known as:
 **algebraic datatypes**,
 where we can construct structured data as a **sum of products**.
 That is,